Vagos Open Air

 The origins of a music festival in the Aveiro region are traced to a small event, called Rock in Ria, featuring a few Portuguese and international bands, but in 2009 that event gave way to a new full-fledged international festival which turned out to be one of the biggest heavy metal festivals in Portugal.

 In late 2015, it was then announced the festival would relocate from Vagos to the city of Corroios.
 The name of the festival was also changed from Vagos Open Air to VOA Fest.

 A few months later, the municipality of Vagos ensured the creation of a new heavy metal festival in the city, named Vagos Metal Fest.
 The new festival held the first edition in 2016, featuring Dark Funeral and Helloween as headliners.
 It is organized by Amazing Events, a Portuguese event promoter.

 In 2018, after a sabbatical year, Prime Artists announced on their Facebook page the return of the event for 2019.
-It will return to a two-day festival, on July 4 and 5, change name (to VOA – Heavy Rock Festival), change location and venue (moving to Estádio do Restelo in city of Lisbon) and have Slipknot – one of the biggest names to ever perform in the festival – as one of the headliners.
+It returned to a two-day festival, on July 4 and 5, changed name (to VOA – Heavy Rock Festival), changed location and venue (moving to Estádio do Restelo in the city of Lisbon) and had Slipknot – one of the biggest names to ever perform in the festival – as one of the headliners.

-In 2022, the last and final festival took place in Estádio Nacional, in Oeiras.
+In 2022, the final festival took place in Estádio Nacional, in Oeiras.

 Lineups

 2009

-The year of 2009 saw the first incarnation of the festival, a two-day event held on Friday, 7 August and Saturday, 8 August at GD Calvão's football ground (Campo de Futebol Padre Batista) in the village of Calvão, near Vagos.
+2009 saw the first incarnation of the festival, a two-day event held on Friday, 7 August and Saturday, 8 August at GD Calvão's football ground (Campo de Futebol Padre Batista) in the village of Calvão, near Vagos.